Miami (OH) vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Miami (OH) and its opponents have combined for 59.5 points or more just once this year.
+- Miami (OH) and its opponents have scored at least 58.5 points -- this matchup's point total -- only once this year.

-- Eastern Michigan's games have gone over 59.5 points in two opportunities this season.
+- Eastern Michigan has combined with its opponents to score more than 58.5 points in two games this season.

+- The combined points per game average of the two teams, 56.6, is 1.9 points fewer than Saturday's over/under.

-- The two teams combine to score 56.6 points per game, 2.9 less than the over/under in this contest.
+- The 50.4 combined points per game that these two squads have allowed this season are 8.1 fewer than the 58.5 over/under in this contest.

-- These two squads combine to surrender 50.4 points per game, 9.1 fewer than this contest's over/under.

-- The RedHawks and their opponents score an average of 53.3 points per game, 6.2 fewer than Saturday's total.
+- RedHawks games have an average total of 53.3 points this season, 5.2 fewer than Saturday's over/under.

-- The 58.3 PPG average total in Eagles games this season is 1.2 points fewer than this game's over/under.
+- In 2021, games involving the Eagles have averaged a total of 58.3 points, 0.2 fewer than this game's set over/under.

 Miami (OH) Stats and Trends

-- Thus far this year Miami (OH) has two wins against the spread.
+- Miami (OH) has two wins against the spread in five games this year.

-- The RedHawks have yet to cover the spread this season when favored by 1 point or more.

-- Miami (OH)'s games this year have hit the over on two of five set point totals (40%).
+- Miami (OH)'s games this year have eclipsed the over/under two times in five opportunities (40%).

-- The RedHawks average just one fewer point per game (24) than the Eagles surrender (25).
+- The RedHawks put up 24 points per game, comparable to the 25 per contest the Eagles surrender.

 - Miami (OH) is 2-1 against the spread and 2-1 overall this season when the team puts up more than 25 points.

-- The RedHawks have turned the ball over five times this season, two fewer than the Eagles have forced (7).
+- This year, the RedHawks have five turnovers, two fewer than the Eagles have takeaways (7).

 - Find the latest spread and moneyline odds for Miami (OH) at SISportsbook.